anshu3769/InsightDS_Pharmacy_Counting/input/README.md

-This is the directory where your program would find any test input files.
+This directory contains the input file that will be used by the program